-Code and content signers may use their private keys for three years; the lifetime of the associated public keys shall not exceed eight years.
+Content signers may use their private keys for three years; the lifetime of the associated public keys shall not exceed eight years.

 Subscribers' signature private keys and certificates have a maximum lifetime of three years.
 Subscriber key management certificates have a maximum lifetime of three years; use of subscriber key management private keys is unrestricted.